HIPAA Compliance Guide for Eye Care Professionals

 - Do not use Evernote and Google Hangouts™ when receiving or transmitting ePHI as they are not HIPAA-compliant services.

-- If you use Google G Suite™ Apps (formerly Google Apps) that support HIPAA compliance, sign a business associate agreement, configure access controls, and set device controls.
+- If you use Google Workspace Apps (formerly Google G Suite™) that supports HIPAA compliance, you must sign a Business Associate Agreement with Google, configure access controls, and set device controls.

 - Virtual assistant programs like Alexa, Siri, Amazon Echo, Google Home, and Google Assistant are not HIPAA compliant.